 Going for the lowest price tag might result in time and money ill spent.
 Top-level talents work for a price above the average on the market but hiring them for a long-term contract can result in significant discounts.
 The companies still have to charge for office space, managerial overhead, recruiting costs, bench time and other expenses, yet the final sum will still be lower than hiring a full-time talent in the US — or having to start from scratch after working with the wrong team.
 In addition, many IT outsourcing companies can negotiate quite affordable prices to ensure long-term contracts, based on their current workload and situation on the job market.

 Final thoughts on the guide to outsourcing and outstaffing

 Bloomberg research of the tech job market situation from 2018⁶ shows the demand for talented IT specialists is on a steady rise in the US.
 In addition, the US Bureau of Labor Statistics⁷ states that unemployment in the technical and scientific sector is as low as 2,5%.
 This means the possibilities to hire top-notch talent in the US in the next few years are quite dismal.
 IT outstaffing to Eastern Europe can be the answer to this challenge, and Californian startups are actively outsourcing to Ukraine at the moment⁸.

-Thus said, when comparing outstaffing vs outsourcing vs building an in-house team of developers, the former two provide the best outcomes if you follow 5 basic rules listed above.
+Thus said, when comparing outstaffing vs, the former two provide the best outcomes if you follow 5 basic rules listed above.
 Of course, there are both pros and cons of outstaffing, yet this short guide on the benefits of outsourcing can save you a lot of time, money and nerves in the long run.
-IT Svit would be happy to answer any questions on our IT outsourcing capabilities you might have — so let us know if you need any help!
+IT Svit would be happy to answer any questions on our IT outsourcing capabilities you might have — so if you need any help!